 Are you proud of your LinkedIn presence?

-Now more than ever your next clients and customers are researching their next supplier or partner online.
-They’re looking for what YOU offer.
-Is your LinkedIn Profile client-ready?
+Now more than ever, your future customers/clients are researching their next supplier or partner online.
+They’re looking for what you offer.
+Is your LinkedIn profile client-ready?

 I had the privilege of leaving my usual playground of LinkedIn in favour of Facebook and joining Fleek Marketing’s Jonny Ross in his LIVE Q&A today.
-The video session was streamed live on Coronavirus Yorkshire Business Support Group Facebook group and YouTube, and organised jointly with Leeds based, UK Cloud Computing and Software Hosting experts virtualDCS.
-The aim was to answer any LinkedIn questions people in the audience had to help them make the right impression on LinkedIn.
+The video session was streamed live on The Yorkshire Business Club and YouTube, and organised jointly with Leeds-based UK Cloud computing and software hosting experts virtualDCS.
+The aim was to answer any LinkedIn questions the audience had to help them make the right impression on LinkedIn.

 If you’ve never done a piece of work on yourself to identify what the keywords are in your business-related life, then it’s a really useful exercise to do.

-Take some time out and jot down on a piece of paper everything that’s important to you, including the keywords associated with your business and your skills.
+Take some time to jot down everything that’s important to you, including the keywords associated with your business and your skills.

 From that ‘brain dump’ certain keywords will stand out.
 Try to incorporate those keywords into your Headline and turn that Headline into some sort of personal statement: ‘I help my customers to…’